sunilmakkar/call-detailed-record-data/README.md

 ## Acknowledgments
 - Dataset sourced from WeCloudData.
+- Project thanks to WeCloudData.
 - Special thanks to the Databricks community for ongoing support.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See the LICENSE file for details.